 Find Your Community at SMU

-If, like Marie, you want to explore life’s biggest questions and their implications, a PhD in English, History or Religious studies from SMU will help you gain a deeper understanding of the human experience and your field of study.
+If, like Marie, you want to explore life’s biggest questions and their implications, a PhD in humanities fields like English, History or Religious studies from SMU will help you gain a deeper understanding of the human experience and your field of study.

 Our new guide, Reanalyzing Our World: Humanities PhDs at SMU, will help you understand SMU’s unique approach to the study of the humanities and prepare you to apply to a PhD program with confidence.